+Topsoil Storage.
+When the direct haul of topsoil is not feasible, the topsoil will be stored in approved stockpiles (see Map 2.05.3-1, Operations Plan New Horizon 2).
 Stockpiling of topsoil will be required for topsoil removal in the initial box cut, haul road, spoil stockpile areas, sediment pond, shop area, and final pit/highwall reduction areas.
-Topsoil stockpiles will either be located in areas that will not be disturbed by the ongoing mining operation or in freshly backfilled areas prior to topsoiling.
-This will be necessary especially at the end of mine life and on Morgan property prime farmland in order to insure that topsoil is placed correctly for the post mine land sue.
-Stockpiles will also be place in areas where the stored topsoil will not be lost to wind erosion or surface runoff.
-When a topsoil stockpile is placed, it will not be moved until soil is needed for distribution on graded areas, or is consolidated into other existing stockpiles.
-Stockpile locations were also evaluated and selected to minimize truck travel distance, to reduce equipment cost, and to increase efficiency.
+Topsoil stockpiles will be located in areas that will not be disturbed or contaminated by the ongoing mining operation and where the stored topsoil will not be lost to wind erosion or surface runoff.
+When a topsoil stockpile is placed, it will not be moved until soil is needed for distribution on graded areas, or with DMG approval, is consolidated into other existing stockpiles.- Stockpile locations were also evaluated and selected to minimize scrapertruck travel distance, to reduce equipment cost, and to increase efficiency.